-Addresses: 100-112 Maple Ave E Case Number: PF-59-18-MAC Public Meeting Date: 5/22/2019 Applicant: Sunrise Development Inc. Board/Commission: Planning Commission Owners: Kirschner Enterprises Inc, Existing Zoning: C-2, C-1A Existing Land Use: Office Brief Summary of Applicant Request: Request for a rezoning to the Maple Avenue Commercial (MAC) zoning district, approval of four modifications of requirements, and a conditional use permit for assisted living.
-Applicant proposes a mixed-use building with retail space on the ground floor and senior assisted living facility above.
-Site Improvements: Redevelopment of existing site to include approximately 2,264 square feet of commercial/retail space and a maximum of 82 unit senior assisted living facility.
-Improvements also include atgrade structured parking and one level of underground parking.
-Proposed concept plans revised as of May 17, 2019.
-Size of Property: 32,130 sf/0.74 acres Public Notice Requirements: Advertisement for two successive weeks of public hearing in a newspaper having paid general circulation in the Town Published in Washing 2019 and April 17, 20 gton Times on April 10, 019 Posting of the property at least ten days prior to the public hearing Two signs posted alo Center Street North updated with continu · · · · · · Written notice by registered or certified mail of hearing to property owners of subject site and property owners/agents/occupants abutting and immediately across from subject site at least 5 days prior to public hearing to adjacent, abutting certified letters were sent and immediately across wners/agents/occupants owners
+Addresses: 100-112 Maple Ave E Case Number: PF-59-18-MAC Public Meeting Date: 6/3/2019 Applicant: Sunrise Development Inc. Board/Commission: Town Council Owners: Kirschner Enterprises Inc, Existing Zoning: C-2, C-1A Existing Land Use: Office Brief Summary of Applicant Request: Request for a rezoning to the Maple Avenue Commercial (MAC) zoning district and approval of one modification of requirement.
+Applicant proposes a mixed-use building with retail space on a portion of the ground floor and senior assisted living facility.
+Site Improvements: Redevelopment of existing site to include approximately 77,246 square feet of commercial uses including 2,264 square feet of commercial/retail space and a maximum of 82 unit senior assisted living facility.
+Improvements also include at-grade structured parking and one level of underground parking.
+Proposed concept plans revised as of May 22, 2019.
+Size of Property: 32,130 sf/0.74 acres Public Notice Requirements: Advertisement for two successive weeks of public hearing in a newspaper having paid general circulation in the Town Published in Sun Gazet May 23, 2019 te on May 16, 2019 and Posting of the property at least ten days prior to the public hearing Two signs posted along Maple Avenue East and Center Street North on April 9, 2019 and continually updated with all dates of Planning Commission, Board of Zoning Appeals and Town Council hearings.
+Written notice by registered or certified mail of hearing to property owners of subject site and property owners/agents/occupants abutting and immediately across from subject site at least 5 days prior to public hearing On May 24, 2019, 66 certified letters were sent to adjacent, abutting and immediately across the street property owners/agents/occupants and subject property owners Brief Analysis